jmburnz/atdocs/docs/ext/fonts.md

 - For Google and Typekit enter the font name.

 #### Size
 You can override the font-size per element.
 Normally your sub-theme will provide font-sizes in the themes CSS, however here you can set your own sizes.
-ALl sizes are entiered in pixels and are converted to rem units before being saved.
-Both px and rem are used in the CSS for browsers that don' support rem.
+Sizes are entered in pixels and are converted to rem units before being saved.
+Both px and rem are used in the CSS for browsers that don't support rem.

 #### Font smoothing
 Smoothing can improve legibility for web fonts.
 Currently font smoothing is only supported by some browsers (Webkit and Firefox on OSX).
 Refer to the docs at [caniuse.com](http://caniuse.com/#feat=font-smooth).